 The Board of County Commissioners has been awarded various grants to benefit the community and citizens of Citrus County.
 These grants come from various federal, state, and private sources.
-For the fiscal year ending September 30, 2013, the County recognized revenues in excess of $6.5 million from federal grants and $3.4 million from state grants.
 In addition, grants were received from other sources, such as the State of Florida Department of Children and Families and Southwest Florida Water Management District.

 The federal grants received were used to provide various services to low income residents of the county, improve the wind resistance of fire stations for protection during natural disasters, and public safety activities performed by the Sheriff’s Office.
 The state grants received were used for construction of water and wastewater facilities, the Emergency Operations Center, and various aviation projects.
 State grants were also used to provide housing services to low income residents of the county.

 Some grants require match to share the cost between the federal, state, and local agencies.
 Match can include, but is not limited to: cash contributions, in-kind time and effort, equipment and supplies, and physical space.

 The methodology for calculating the required match can vary with each funding source.